About the Studio

 I’m Caden and I grew up in the pottery studio.
 From a very young age, about as soon as I could walk, I was excited by knowing when the doorbell rang I could run out to greet visitors in the showroom.
 I spent many days after school and during the summers all the way through college at the pottery studio watching my dad work and learning hand-building techniques.

 Unlike my father, I’m not sure I always knew I was meant to be an artist.
 Growing up in his studio it is possible I didn’t appreciate it as much as I should have.
-I attended college and studied business and information systems obtaining a couple degrees and beginning a career in Information Technology which I pursued for 10 years.
+I attended college and studied business and information systems and afterwards beginning a career in Information Technology which I pursued for 10 years.
 But something was always missing.
 I missed the creative process.
 I missed making things.
 In 2018 I decided to make a change and I asked dad if I could become his apprentice.

 It has been a wonderful experience learning my father’s craft and I am proud to say that now my son is getting the opportunity to grow up in the pottery studio and see his father create… just as I did.